arangodb/docs/oasis/deployments.md

 ## How to enable the root user password rotation

-Password rotation refers to changing passwords regularly, a security best practice to reduce the vulnerability to password-based attacks and exploits by limiting for how long passwords are valid.
+Password rotation refers to changing passwords regularly - a security best practice to reduce the vulnerability to password-based attacks and exploits by limiting for how long passwords are valid.
 ArangoDB Oasis can automatically change the `root` user password of an ArangoDB deployment periodically to improve security.